jaanga/moon/dev-notes.md

 Moon Dev Notes
 ===

 2015-10-14 ~ Theo

+Fixed:

+* Big issue: vertical artifacts at first line of every IMG file
+	* Is it the data or is it me??  << it's the data
+	* 2015-10-13 ~ half fixed

+2015-10-14 ~ Theo

 It looks like some of the WAC_GLD100 files have TWO lines of headers.